MuchAdoNet/muchadonet.github.io/docs/commands.md

 ## Executing Event

-The `Executing` event on the connector is raised immediately before a command is executed.
+The `Executing` event is raised right before a command or command batch is executed.
+The handler receives a `DbConnectorExecutingEventArgs`, with the pending `DbConnectorCommandBatch` available via the `CommandBatch` property.
+Use the event for logging, to prepare and/or cache all commands, etc.

 ## ADO.NET access